mialkin/docs/dotnet/libraries/mediatr.md

 ```

 > And everything works the same way.
 You don't need decorators anymore.
 All registered pipeline behaviors will be executed with each request handler in the order they are registered.

+## You probably don't need MediatR

+TL;DR for the impatient:

+- Despite the name, MediatR does not implement the Mediator Pattern at all: it's a [↑ Command Dispatcher](https://hillside.net/plop/plop/plop2001/accepted_submissions/PLoP2001/bdupireandebfernandez0/PLoP2001_bdupireandebfernandez0_1.pdf).
+- Most of the times it's used as a glorified method invocation, similarly to Service Locator, which is often an [anti-pattern](https://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern).
+- Classes that use it are forced to depend on methods they don't use, violating the [↑ Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle).
+This creates an implicit, global coupling.
+- They also tend to violate the [↑ Explicit Dependencies Principle](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#explicit-dependencies): instead of explicitly requiring the collaborating objects they need, they get a global accessor to the whole domain
+- Domain code cannot have interfaces named after the domain-driven language
+- The domain code is polluted with Send and Handle methods
+- Domain classes are forced to implement interfaces defined in MediatR, ending up being coupled with a 3rd party library
+- Browsing code is harder
+- IntelliSense is no help
+- The compiler gets confused and marks classes as unused.
+Workarounds are hacks.
+- Invoking the handler directly is about to 50x faster and allocates way less memory than invoking it through MediatR.
+- Good news is: MediatR can be easily replaced with trivial OOP techniques

+For more details see [↑ "You probably don't need MediatR"](http://arialdomartini.github.io/mediatr) article.

+'